Official websites use .gov

 Employment for non-US Citizens

 Most ABMC employees are non-US citizens employed at one of our overseas locations.
-These positions are primarily blue-collar (gardeners, masons, mechanics, etc.), interpretive guides, or administrative and technical support.
+These positions are primarily blue-collar staff (gardeners, masons, mechanics, etc.), interpretive guides, or administrative and technical support.
 These positions are recruited in the country where they are located and are not open to US citizens or dual-US nationals.

 More Information?